 Consumption Duration

 Here’s the math that matters.
 FEMA recommends 1 gallon per person per day as a minimum.
-But as a Wilderness First Responder who has managed hydration in real emergencies, I can tell you that 1 gallon covers drinking only.
+But as a Wilderness First Responder who’s managed hydration in real emergencies, I can tell you that 1 gallon covers drinking only.
 Once you add cooking, basic hygiene, and pet needs, you’re looking at 1.5–2 gallons per person per day for realistic comfort.

 How long will 500 gallons of water last for one person?
 At 1 gallon/day (bare minimum), that’s 500 days.
 At the more realistic 2 gallons/day, it’s 250 days.
 For a family of four at 2 gallons per person per day, 500 gallons lasts about 62 days.